ppy/osu-wiki/news/2024/2024-02-14-project-loved-february-2024.md

 [![](/wiki/shared/news/2024-02-14-project-loved-february-2024/1731937.jpg)](https://osu.ppy.sh/community/forums/topics/1884365)

-[Rahatt - Rasputin](https://osu.ppy.sh/beatmapsets/1731937#taiko) by ::Lumenite-::{ user=6256027 }, [Capu](https://osu.ppy.sh/users/2474015), and ::The Law::{ user=11357694 }\
+[Rahatt - Rasputin](https://osu.ppy.sh/beatmapsets/1731937#taiko) by ::Lumenite-::{ user=6256027 }, ::Capu::{ user=2474015 }, and ::The Law::{ user=11357694 }\
 200 BPM, 2:48 | 2.90★ – 6.89★\
 *description written by ::aceticke::{ user=8838763 }*

 Rahatt returns yet again to the Loved voting this month with ::Lumenite-::{ user=6256027 }'s [Rahatt - Rasputin](https://osu.ppy.sh/beatmapsets/1731937#taiko), a catchy breakcore remix of the famous Boney M song!
 With a full spread (*minus a Kantan, sorry beginners...*) there's a difficulty for everyone.
-And not only that, as esteemed German mappers ::Capu::{ user=2474015 } and [The Law](https://osu.ppy.sh/users/11357694) (*formerly liku*) brought life to this mapset with their Muzukashii and Hell Oni respectively.
+And not only that, as esteemed German mappers ::Capu::{ user=2474015 } and ::The Law::{ user=11357694 } (*formerly liku*) brought life to this mapset with their Muzukashii and Hell Oni respectively.

 The top difficulty is the 3rd in the *LumenCore* series which aims to put you to the test with its frequent bursts and difficult finger control patterns.
 But don't let that dissuade you, because it's incredibly fun and I recommend you give it a shot and vote it for Loved today!